Last updated on March 18, 2025

 Magma Opus | Illustration by Liiga Smilshkalne

 MTG is a world rich with lore.
 A major part of this lore is the mana that flows through the multiverse, passing through the Æther and flowing into the planes via their leylines.
-All the colors of mana exist in some capacity in nearly all planes in some capacity, some being more plentiful in certain locations than others.
-Some planes, however, no longer have mana.
-Feel free to look that bit of lore up for yourself.
+All the colors of mana exist in some capacity in nearly all planes in some capacity, some are more plentiful in certain locations than others.

-I won’t be talking about lore today (although I hope to at some point), but instead about the colors of mana, how they work together, and how you can best utilize them to win the game.
+I won’t talk much lore today, but instead about the combinations of mana colors, how they work together, and how to best utilize them to win.
 Ready?
 Let’s go!

 The Colors

-First, let’s take a look at each color and what each typically represents in the color pie:
+First, let’s take a brief look at each individual color and what each typically represents in the color pie:

 ColorMana SymbolMain CharacteristicsPrimary Mechanics

-WhiteComradery, coordination, morals of law and orderDamage prevention, protection, taxing, board clearing, peacemaking, life gain
+WhiteComradery, coordination, morals of law and orderDamage prevention, protection, taxing, combat trickery, board wipes, life gain

 BlueIntellectualism, innovation, calculated, strive for knowledgeCounterspells, card draw, mimicry, bounce, tap/untap, theft, trickery

-BlackSelf-indulgence, power, openness, selfishness, self-determinationDestruction, weakening, parasites, reanimation, card draw, deathtouch, life gain
+BlackSelf-indulgence, power, openness, selfishness, self-determinationDestruction, weakening, reanimation, card draw, deathtouch, life gain

 RedFreedom, anarchy, emotional, impulsive, spontaneous, immediacyBurn, land destruction, aggression, combat superiority, randomness

-GreenHarmony, coexistence, interdependence, adaptation, predatoryPowerful creatures, tokens, pump spells, mana acceleration, mana fixing, evasion
+GreenHarmony, nature, interdependence, adaptation, predatoryPowerful creatures, tokens, pump spells, mana acceleration, mana fixing, trample

 ColorlessMechanical, magical, neutral, ceaseless cravings, concealmentDevoid, ingest, annihilator, imprint, morph, manifest

-There are ten different color pairs in Magic.
+There are 10 different color pairs in Magic.
 The first five on this list are considered allied color pairs and the last five are the enemy color pairs.

 ColorsMana SymbolsCombo Name